eSkript/tex2ast/README.md

 * `tex2wp in.tex --parts --mode pb > out.json` will convert chapters to parts and sections to chapters in pressbooks.
 Note that there can't be any content after a new part before the first section.
 * `tex2wp in.tex --mode quiet --figarch out.zip` will create a zip archive containing all figures (but with `.pdf` replaced with `.svg`) used in the input document.
 This again can be imported using **pressbooks_import**.

+The `pb` mode will put all sections before the first chapter into the `front-matter` and the sections inside the appendix into the `back-matter`.
+Chapters are converted to regular chapters.
+With the `--parts` option, chapters are converted to parts, and sections will be converted to chapters instead.

 ## High Level Architecture Overview

 The TeX parser produces an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (AST) from `.tex` source files.